Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Introduction

 Recent studies \cite{chong2023science,chong2023pnas} indicate that a serially connected multi-legged robotic system with high static stability and morphological redundancy can reliably traverse noisy landscapes without requiring sensing and control.
 These systems successfully transport between two points on rough terrain without feedback control.
 However, their speed on such terrain with an open-loop controller is relatively low and depends on multiple legs to maintain it.

 To address these limitations and improve the effectiveness of multi-legged locomotion in complex environments, designing a feedback control framework is essential.
 Specifically, designing an simple feedback controller to enhance the robot's performance with minimal sensing is a challenging yet fascinating problem.
-To the best of our knowledge, feedback control for such multi-legged robotic systems has been minimally exploration \cite{aoi2022advanced,aoi2023maneuverable}, largely due to their high degrees of freedom (over 25), complex environmental interactions, and unclear key parameters requiring control.
+To the best of our knowledge, feedback control for such multi-legged robotic systems remains a challenging area of research, particularly due to their high degrees of freedom (over 25), complex environmental interactions, and the difficulty of identifying key parameters requiring control.
+While several studies \cite{aoi2022advanced,aoi2023maneuverable} have proposed different approaches, these efforts are often constrained by computational complexity, energy efficiency concerns, and limited adaptability to highly unstructured terrains.

 Empirical evidence \cite{chong2023science} suggests that multi-legged robots can benefit from vertical body motion modulation when navigating rugged terrains with uneven surfaces and various obstacles.
 However, a notable gap exists in the literature regarding a systematic investigation of how vertical body undulation affects a robot's motion on rough terrain.
 Furthermore, the integration of vertical body undulation into a feedback control framework remains underexplored.